wanghmin/wanghmin2.github.io/content/publication/zhang-2012-dsm/index.md

   whole system performs orders-of-magnitude faster than existing simulation approaches that generate comparable water drop effects.
-summary: We propose a fast deformable surface model to realistically animate water drops and their flowing behaviors on solid surfaces.
-Our system simulates water drop motions in a Lagrangian fashion, by reducing 3D fluid dynamics to a deformable surface model.
+summary: We propose a fast deformable surface model to realistically animate water drops and their flows on solid surfaces.
+Our system simulates drop motions in a Lagrangian fashion, by reducing 3D fluid dynamics to a deformable surface model.
 tags:
 - solids